Crafter.ai - AI Agents Platform

 How the user experience of chatbots is changing

+The introduction of MCP Servers represents a turning point for the user experience.
 Today, users expect increasingly natural, accurate, and useful chatbots.
 Thanks to the MCP protocol, the conversation experience becomes:

-The MCP protocol is designed to comply with stringent authentication and authorization criteria, protecting sensitive data exchanged between systems.
+• More secure: The MCP protocol is designed to comply with stringent authentication and authorization criteria, protecting sensitive data exchanged between systems.

-MCP SERVER Use Cases
+MCP Server Use Cases

 The true potential of the MCP Server emerges when seen in action within business processes.
 Thanks to the ability to connect Large Language Models to external data sources and applications, the possibilities are virtually limitless.
 Here are some concrete use cases: